-- Completed ADEM Notice of Registration
+- Completed ADEM Notice of Intent

 - CBMPP

 - ADEM Notice of Receipt of Registration

+- For sites within the Moore's Mill watershed, a copy of the permit or approval letter from ADEM is required.

 As described in Section 4.3.1.1 of this Manual, the City has a formal review and approval process for all CBMPPs.